If you're new to the scene or you enjoyed last year's ECW Hardcore Revenge, Anarchy Rulz should keep you occupied until the next installment.

-As far as modes go, the game offers exhibition, career, and tournament modes.
-Within each of these, there are many, many, many additional options.
-In exhibition, you can choose from 12 different match types, such as versus, tag team, brimstone, and battle royal, all of which may be completed in single-elimination or non-elimination styles.
+As far as modes go, the game's exhibition, career, and tournament modes provide plenty of alternatives in their own right.
+In exhibition, there are 12 match types, such as versus, tag team, tornado, and battle royal, all of which may be completed in single-elimination or nonelimination styles.
 You can also alter the match type, length, win style, and arena design.
-Career mode, on the other hand, is for those who want to progress in a month-by-month route to the top.
-You'll participate in a series of location, televised, and pay-per-view matches, winning or losing until the season ends or you manage to come away with a belt.
-Tournament mode then combines the two, giving you a ton of options to play with but limiting the type of kudos you can earn.
-Combine all of the above with support for four players, a pay-per-view editor, and hilarious commentary by Joey Styles and Joel Gertner, and you've got a game with an A-list of features.
+In career mode, you'll participate in a year's worth of location, televised, and pay-per-view matches until the season ends or until you manage to come away with a belt.
+Tournament balances the two, which gives you a ton of options but limits your ability to earn acclaim.
+The game multiplayer support is also commendable.
+Up to four players at a time can take part in tag team, battle royal, tornado, or lumberjack matches in any of the game's modes.